Why You Need More Than One Tool

 ...

-Results are categorized according to the SWC (Smart Contract Weakness Classification) standard.
+Results map to the SWC (Smart Contract Weakness Classification) taxonomy.

 Mythril Strengths / Weaknesses